 Electric van range

-Additions to the electric van market this year mean that’s no longer the case, with new models coming along boasting a range of close to 200 miles on a charge.
+Recent additions to the electric van market mean range is less of an issue, with new available EV models coming along boasting a range of close to 200 miles on a charge.

 As such, for those covering larger areas, a long-range model can be considered essential.
 With an official range figure of 186 miles, the Peugeot e-Expert could easily see a real-world range fall to a bit over 100 miles when fully loaded and being driven in winter.